Donate $2 Towards this Article

 1. Don’t let anybody mess with you.

 If someone says something insensitive, tell them to shut it.
 Just kidding.
-Acknowledge yourself for the courage it took to put yourself out there, and recognize everybody is going through their own spaces and it probably has nothing to do with you.
+Acknowledge yourself for the courage it took to put yourself out there and recognize everybody is going through their own spaces and it probably has nothing to do with you.

 Being uncomfortable is the key to moving into being comfortable.
 With a little time, you can wear just about anything and feel confident.
+Just remember to do so with a solid support system backing you up such as a therapist.

-3. Do not compare yourself to others.
+3. Avoid comparing yourself to others.

-This is a sure-fire trap to a downward spiral of doom.
+Comparison is a sure-fire trap to a downward spiral of doom.
 Remember everybody has something they are self-conscious about and every body is unique.

 4. Have fun!